-Haringey Council Green Plaques Scheme
+Haringey Council Historical Green Plaques Scheme

-The idea for a local plaques scheme came from the Muswell Hill and Fortis Green Association, who provided support in setting the Scheme up in 2005.
+The idea for a local plaques scheme came from the Muswell Hill and Fortis Green Residents' Association, who provided support in initiating and establishing the Scheme in 2005.
 The first plaque was unveiled on 3 October 2007.

-- they must have lived in the borough,
+- They must have lived in the borough

-- the property where they lived, or its site, must have still been identifiable and preferably not a listed building because of the need to obtain listed building consent.
+- The property where they lived, or its site, must have still been identifiable and preferably not a listed building because of the need to obtain listed building consent

 In assessing each case, it was necessary to:

-- find out where the suggested famous person lived,
+- Find out where the suggested famous person lived

-- check if the current owner was happy to give permission for a plaque to be put on their property.
+- Check if the current owner was happy to give permission for a plaque to be put on their property

 Green Plaques in the borough